spielhoelle/slides/data/posweruser.md

 - showcase what you can extract

-# Lets predict the future
+# Langchain

-# Langchain test for image classification
+# excel

-# excel practice
+- and its importance for relational data

-# randomness in datascience
+# randomness

 # Data Processing